 Can I use NEMA 17 steppers motors for the machine ?

-I don’t think then NEMA 17 motors will be powerful enough.
-It’s quite a big machine and fairly heavy.
-If you were to build in lighter material such as aluminium then they could be OK.
-Having said that I have no experience of the Nema17 and if your build was light and very accurate so everything moved very easily they may be suitable.
+For my machine I think they would be too small but if you built a more lightweight version then they should be OK Having said that I have no experience of the Nema17 and if your build was light and very accurate so everything moved very easily they may be suitable.

 Where can I download the plans from ?